Paiva2/mail-box/README.md

 #### In progess ATM

-- List all non-opened and opened e-mails sent to me
+- Sent e-mails to trash
+- Permanently delete an e-mail (must be on trash before)